Biking a Mile in a Hypebeast’s Shoes With Adidas and Alexander Wang

 Also pacing in front of the Juergen Teller campaign photos in the West Village was Olaf Laszewicz, a 23-year-old visiting New York from Poland wearing an Anti Social Social Club hoodie.
 He wielded both an iPhone and a flip phone, which made him look fittingly suspicious.
 “You can’t text from an international number,” Laszewicz explained with a shrug.
 He’d woken up at 5 a.m. to catch a bus from Long Island, where he was visiting relatives, and bought a flip phone along the way specifically for this occasion.
 “I wanted to cop something from season one, but I didn’t get a chance,” he said, exasperated.
 “It’s amazing that this drop is happening when I’m here.
 I’m really hyped.
 I hope my debit card will work.”

-Along with three skateboarders and one Citi Biker in a Supreme shirt was a lone cyclist named Jay, who actually happened to be riding home when he saw the Adidas x Wang posters.
+Along with three skateboarders and one Citi Biker in a Supreme shirt was a lone cyclist named Jay, who actually happened to be riding home when he saw the Adidas x Alexander Wang posters.
 “I like my cycling shorts better than my non-cycling shorts,” he said, causing the ears of other buyers to perk up.
 “They’re way more comfortable than any underwear.”

 When the time came to purchase though, the cycling jumpsuit and leggings surprisingly sold out before Jay could snag one.
 (According to Adidas, half the collection sold out within two hours.)
 This might have been for the best: “Everyone at the raves would have given me a hard time,” Jay said with a sarcastic smirk before peddling away.